clkride/Address_Risk_Detection_Models/README.md

 ### Business Implication:
 A significant result implies that policyholders aligning their current address with the vehicle registration address have a meaningful impact on securing lower insurance premiums.

+### Additional Results from Hypothesis Tests:

+After rigorous exploration and hypothesis testing, the following key verdicts are reached:

+* Gender, vehicle registration address verification, and the alignment of current and registration addresses play pivotal roles in determining insurance premiums.
+* Historical legal issues and their connection to the congruence of current and vehicle registration addresses suggest a nuanced relationship.
+* The number of address changes emerges as a potential red flag for identifying suspicious policyholders.
+* Income distribution across locations follows a normal distribution, providing a baseline understanding of the economic landscape.

+Results can be found @ [Hypothesis_Test_Results.md]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 # Modeling Approach